tditshwe/Message-Handling-Api/README.md

 ## Using the API

 Thanks to the the swagger UI, there is a summary guide for what every API controller method does.
-Wherever there is a `contact` method parameter, the account unique username is to be provided.
+Wherever there is a `contact` method parameter, an account unique username is to be provided.
 The rest of the parameters are self explanatory.

+For profile picture upload, the form data http header needs to be applied as follows: `Content-Type": "multipart/form-data`.
+The data must be present in the body.